-All assets not considered non-countable or inaccessible are considered countable assets; that is, they are counted toward an applicant's \$2,000 asset limit, or the community spouse's \$128,640 limit.
-In some cases, both jointly-held assets and assets in a trust will be viewed as countable assets.
+All assets not considered non-countable or inaccessible are considered countable assets; that is, they are counted toward an applicant's \$2,000 asset limit, or the community spouse's \$130,380 limit.
+In some cases, both jointly held assets and assets in a trust will be viewed as countable assets.

-H. Jointly-held Assets
+H. Jointly Held Assets

 MassHealth presumes that all funds held in joint bank accounts belong to the applicant.
-This presumption can be overcome if the non-applicant joint owner can demonstrate that he or she contributed part or all of the funds to the account.
+This presumption can be overcome if the non-applicant joint owner can demonstrate that they contributed part or all of the funds to the account.
 See Example 3.